toxicblend/toxicblend/README.md

     toxicblend_simplegcodeview (visualizes gcode as a set of edges)

-    toxicblend_zadjust (wraps a set of edges onto objects, similar to blender shrink wrap modifier but with z offset option)
+    toxicblend_zadjust (wraps a set of edges onto objects, similar to blender shrink wrap modifier but with an optional 'add z component' choise)

     I use the combination of toxicblend_medianaxis, toxicblend_boostsimplify, toxicblend_zadjust and toxicblend_simplegcodegenerator to generate gcode for v-carved text onto curved surfaces.